WarnikaRaina/QueryGenie/README.md

-# Text2SQL: Seamless Natural Language to SQL Translation
+# QueryGenie: Seamless Natural Language to SQL Translation

-Text2SQL is an advanced tool that interprets natural language queries and converts them into executable SQL statements.
-Designed to bridge the gap between human language and database operations, Text2SQL simplifies data retrieval and manipulation processes.
+QueryGenie is an advanced tool that interprets natural language queries and converts them into executable SQL statements.
+Designed to bridge the gap between human language and database operations, QueryGenie simplifies data retrieval and manipulation processes.

 Key Features: